Weenkus/deep-learning-local-enviroment-setup/README.md

     ```bash
     nvidia-docker run -it -p 8888:8888 --name=tensorflow --ipc=host -v /path_to_your_project_dir:/workspace gcr.io/tensorflow/tensorflow:latest-gpu-py3

-    ```
+### 4. Install Libraries
+Now that you are inside the shell you can install anything you want.
+First we need to shell into the container than run install commands.

-4. Shell into your container and install everything you need
+  * Shell into a docker container
   ```bash
   docker exec -it container_name bash
   ```

-5. Now that you are inside the shell you can install anything you want.
   * [Jupyter](https://jupyter.org/install)
   ```bash
   python3 -m pip install --upgrade pip